MANAGEMT 7087 - Managing Contemporary Organisations

 Required ResourcesTextbook Details:

-The textbook gives a useful introduction to theories, practices and debates about management and organisations.
+The textbook gives an orientation to the 'received wisdom' on theories, practices and debates about management and organisations.
 Each week specific chapters are recommended to help candidates get the most out of our face-to-face learning sessions.

 Learning & Teaching Activities